vicsz/cloud-lab/README.md

 ALTER TABLE person ADD middle_name varchar(255);
 ```

+Build and redeploy to PCF.

+Flyway will automatically upgrade the Database Schema version to v2.

 ### 11.5 - BONUS - Add caching to a database lookup call

-Hint: Caching annotation to the PersonRepository interface.
+Hint: Add a method definition with a Caching annotation to the PersonRepository interface.

 ## 12 - Scheduling with Spring Boot

 ### 12.1 - Enable Scheduling in your Spring Boot Application

-You will also need to turn on Scheduling by adding the EnableScheduling annotation to the CloudLabApplication class:
+You will also need to turn on Scheduling (app wide) by adding the EnableScheduling annotation to your app.

+This can be done in the CloudLabApplication file:

 ```java
 @SpringBootApplication